Sayoowo/msud-paper-gitops-lab/README.md

 When writing your Kubernetes manifests, use your image path.
 Do not use the upstream repo's path.

+## Troubleshooting

+For troubleshooting steps, please check out [TROUBLESHOOTING](TROUBLESHOOTING.md) if you need extra help.

 ## Local Development

 You can build the image locally with Docker or Podman: